 - Inspiration Point: A scenic overlook of Glen Lake—private, quiet and peaceful.
-Take MacFarlane Rd. south of the Glen Lake to Inspiration Pt.
-Rd., a dirt turnaround that leads to the overlook.
+Take MacFarlane Road south of the Glen Lake to Inspiration Point Road, a dirt turnaround that leads to the overlook.

-- Treat Farm: Inaccessible by road, park near Stormer Rd. off of M22 south of Empire, then walk west to a gated two-track that leads to the farmstead.
-This abandoned farmland is scenic instead, but views of Lake Michigan make this hike worthwhile.
+- Treat Farm: Inaccessible by road, park near Stormer Road off of M22 south of Empire, then walk west to a gated two-track that leads to the farmstead.
+This abandoned farmland is scenic, but views of Lake Michigan make this hike worthwhile.

-- Bow Lakes: This isolated portion of the Lakeshore features small inland lakes and hiking trails lined with forests and wildflower-laden meadows.
-Take Lanham Rd southeast of Glen Lake to access the interior of this Sleeping Bear Dunes oasis.
+- Bow Lakes: This isolated portion of the lakeshore features small inland lakes and hiking trails lined with forests and wildflower-laden meadows.
+Take Lanham Road southeast of Glen Lake to access the interior of this Sleeping Bear Dunes oasis.

 - Planning Your Sleeping Bear Dunes Vacation

 - Iconic Roads of the Sleeping Bear Dunes